 The Northern Beaches of Cairns are known for their superior swimming beaches and located an easy 15 minutes from Lake Placid.
 The pristine Trinity Beach is one of our favourites, as well as Yorkeys Knob – a patrolled swimming beach lined with coconut palms and a stinger net to protect swimmers during stinger season.

-The Crystal Cascades Waterfalls are located in the Redlynch Valley, just a short 10 minutes drive.
+The Crystal Cascades are located in the Redlynch Valley, just a short 10 minutes drive.
 Enjoy a 15 minute walk next to the crystal stream and a refreshing swim… and don’t forget your camera.